telerik/blazor-docs/knowledge-base/change-theme-runtime.md

     <link id="telerik-theme" rel="stylesheet"
         href="https://unpkg.com/@progress/kendo-theme-default@{{site.themesVersion}}/dist/default-main.css" />
     ```
+1. Implement the supporting JavaScript code in a new or existing `.js` file.
-1. Implement a JavaScript function that [creates](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) a `<link>` element with the new theme and [appends](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) it to the page.
-[Remove](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) the old `<link>` element when the new one [loads](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event).
-Use the chosen `id` value with both `<link>` tags.
-[Notify the Razor component](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-dotnet-from-javascript) when the new CSS file is loaded, if you need to make additional changes to the UI.
+    * Create a JavaScript function that [creates](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) a `<link>` element with the new theme URL and [appends](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) it to the page.
+    * [Remove](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) the old `<link>` element when the new one [loads](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event).
+    * Use the chosen `id` value with both `<link>` tags.
+    * [Notify the Razor component](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-dotnet-from-javascript) when the new CSS file is loaded, if you need to make additional changes to the UI.
+    * Make sure the JavaScript file is loaded in the app.

     >caption JavaScript
     ```